-In today’s competitive business environments, pricing is not only focused on covering up the costs and providing an adequate profit margin.
+In today’s competitive business environments, pricing strategies are not only focused on covering up the costs and providing an adequate profit margin.
 Today the product pricing is considered more as a marketing tool.
 Lots of retailers use and manipulate product prices to drive traffic to their stores.

-So, having a proper pricing strategy is an indirect way of marketing to create more sales and more profits.
+So, having a proper dropshipping pricing strategy is an indirect way of marketing to create more sales and more profits.

 And, do you know that the NUMBER ONE purchase influence of online shoppers is the price of the product?
 Well, not only the first purchase influence but second and third purchase influences are all related to the product pricing.